DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 ## Wrapping Up

 Aurelia 1.0 shipped with great improvements to tooling, application set-up and focus on enhancing the ability to build mobile apps with it.
-An alternative to the `aurelia-auth` plugin is [https://github.com/SpoonX/aurelia-authentication](https://github.com/SpoonX/aurelia-authentication).
+If you don't want to us the `aurelia-auth` plugin, there is a good alternative, which is [https://github.com/SpoonX/aurelia-authentication](https://github.com/SpoonX/aurelia-authentication).
 You can definitely try it out while working your way through the tutorial.

 The [Aurelia documentation](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/quick-start) is a great place to checkout all the improvements and new things that came bundled with Aurelia 1.0.
+Do you like the improvements?
+Have you started using it in production?
+Let me know your thoughts about Aurelia 1.0 in the comments section below 😊